Web dashboard on AWS monitoring engagement with politicians' tweets

 Francisco Yirá

-R, Python, causal inference, machine learning, data visualisation.
+R, Python, causal inference, machine learning, data visualization.